 Sometimes it’s hard to know where to start – particularly if you are beginning your creative journey, or feeling stuck for ideas.

 If you are stuck for words, you will find some original practical creative exercises in my book for writers: Practical Creative Writing Exercises.

 The book is a result of my years spent teaching writers how to get beyond the blank page by using practical exercises.

 I have worked with students of all ages so I know that the exercises work.

 They do this by stimulating your mindset into that of a writer, triggering your hidden creativity and motivating you to write.

-The exercises are simple and designed to fit in around your life.
-Whether you have only ten minutes, or more, you will find an exercise that motivates you into writing.
+The exercises are simple and designed to fit in with your life.
+Whether you have only ten minutes or more, you will find an exercise that motivates you into writing.